Spectre (Clinical) Download

 Note: If you arrived at this page directly using a search engine such as Google then this may not be the "Spectre" you are looking for.
 There are a few software packages called "Spectre".
 The "Spectre" you can download below is to do with clinical trials reporting.

-Why you might want to licence the clinical reporting macros
+Why you might want a support contract for the clinical reporting macros

 Download